Poor diet is a key risk factor for non-communicable diseases, but sugar taxes can be used to boost population health

-Imperial College Business School’s Dr Marisa Miraldo, along with a team of researchers, including Imperial PhD student Dr Francisco Goiana da Silva, worked in collaboration with Portugal’s Ministry of Health to develop several pieces of research on how to promote healthier diets.
+Imperial College Business School’s Professor Marisa Miraldo, along with a team of researchers, including Imperial PhD student Dr Francisco Goiana da Silva, worked in collaboration with Portugal’s Ministry of Health to develop several pieces of research on how to promote healthier diets.

 This included an assessment of taxes on sugar sweetened beverages, which showed a clear reduction in the amount of sugar consumed.
 The decline was greater than the reduction associated with educational policies and industry self-regulation initiatives.